Gastroschisis is a birth defect in which an infant's intestines are outside of the body because of a hole in the abdominal wall.

 If gastroschisis is found before birth, the mother will need special monitoring to make sure her unborn baby remains healthy.

 Treatment for gastroschisis is surgery to repair the defect.
 The surgeon will put the bowel back into the abdomen and close the defect, if possible.
 If the abdominal cavity is too small, a mesh sack is stitched around the borders of the defect and the edges of the defect are pulled up.
 The sack is called a silo.
-With growth, the intestine returns into the abdominal cavity and the defect can be closed.
+Over 5 to 7 days, the intestine returns into the abdominal cavity and the defect can be closed.

 Other treatments for the baby include nutrients by IV and antibiotics to prevent infection.
 The baby's temperature must be carefully controlled, because the exposed intestine allows a lot of body heat to escape.

-The baby has a good chance of recovering if the abdominal cavity is large enough.
+The baby has a good chance of recovering if there are no other problems and if the abdominal cavity is large enough.
 A very small abdominal cavity may result in complications that require more surgeries.

 This condition is apparent at birth and will be detected in the hospital at delivery if it has not already been seen on routine fetal ultrasound exams during pregnancy.
 If you have given birth at home and your baby appears to have this defect, call the local emergency number (such as 911) right away.